 Almost 4,000 mobile home units exist in Fresno.
 Mobile home parks represent one of the few remaining sources of unsubsidized affordable housing in the city, and they also provide opportunities for homeownership to individuals and households who might not be able to afford other housing purchase options.
 As real estate prices rise, mobile home park owners may seek to close parks so that the land can be sold and converted to other uses.
 Deferred maintenance of a mobile home park can lead to substandard conditions that can also eventually lead to park closures.
-In an effort to preserve the city mobile home parks, the City will:
+In an effort to preserve the cityq mobile home parks, the City will:

-Compile a list of resources and provide technical assistance to facilitate the maintenance and preservation of mobile home parks.

-- Conduct yearly outreach to mobile home residents and park owners regarding potential funding sources, including the States Mobilehome Park Rehabilitation and Ownership Program (MPRROP).
+- Compile a list of resources and provide technical assistance to facilitate the maintenance and preservation of mobile home parks. - Conduct yearly outreach to mobile home residents and park owners regarding potential funding sources, including the Statec Mobilehome Park Rehabilitation and Ownership Program (MPRROP).
 Outreach may be facilitated by going to mobile home clubhouses and posting information in readily visible locations.
 Conduct and publish an assessment of housing-related needs in mobile home parks through communications with residents and owners, identifying city, state, federal, and private resources available to address those needs. - Provide assistance with funding applications to mobile home park owners, residents, and non-profit organizations to assist in mobile home park preservation. - Compile a list and map of mobile home parks in Fresno.
-Develop a list of mobile-home preservation experts and nonprofit organizations that can assist in the preservation of mobile home units.
+Develop a list of mobilehome preservation experts and nonprofit organizations that can assist in the preservation of mobile home units.
 Provide this information to interested mobile home park residents, owners, and non-profit organizations.

-Responsibility: Development and Resources Management Department - owners for maintenance and preservation, and outreach to stakeholders by January 2017.
+Responsibility: Development and Resources Management Department -Planning, Housing, and Community Revitalization Divisions General Fund Timeframe/Objective: Compile a list of financial resources for residents and park owners for maintenance and preservation, and outreach to stakeholders by January 2017.
 Compile a list of mobile home parks (not individual units), mobile home preservation experts, and non-profits by the end of 2017.
 Conduct annual outreach to park owners and non-profit organizations interested in preservation of mobile home units, starting in January, 2018.